Disclaimer: I may receive a small commission from some of the links on this page.

 You get decent shade underneath the canopy and excellent protection from the sun rays (UPF 50+).

-The canopy is water-resistant... a few raindrops will keep you dry but not a downpour.
-The material is of great quality and durable.
+Ours is still in perfect condition.
+The material is of excellent quality and durable.
 The corners are reinforced to prevent the poles from damaging the fabric.

 What we like: